jasonrichardcraig/DeviceSQL/Version 1.0/ReadMe.md

 ### The script installation method requires Microsoft SQL Server 2008 (or Higher), the file restore method requires Microsoft SQL 2016 (or higher) due to file versioning.
-Device SQL works with all SQL Server editions (Express, Standard & Datacenter) an runs on Microsoft Windows Azure, on premise and any device capable of running Windows 10.
+Device SQL works with all SQL Server editions (Express, Standard & Datacenter) and runs on Microsoft Windows Azure, on premise and any device capable of running Windows 10.

 #### To create an ASYMMETRIC KEY, download [DeviceSQL.dll](https://github.com/jasonrichardcraig/DeviceSQL/raw/master/Version%201.0/DeviceSQL.dll) and copy it to 'C:\DLLTemp\DeviceSQL.dll' or other path your SQL Server process has access to and run the script below.